MatthijsKamstra/haxeunity/00helloworld/example.md

 ```

 For this example I used the "unity-haxe-helloworld" Nadako made: <https://github.com/nadako/unity-haxe-helloworld>.
-But I don't want all these files in my documentation, so for this example I use the same folder structure but won't use the unity files (you should use the files Nadako profided)
+But I don't want all these files in my documentation, so for this example I use the same folder structure but won't use the unity files (you should use the files Nadako provided)

 ```
 + unity-haxe-helloworld
-	+ Assets
-		+ Code
 	+ Source
 		- Main.hx
 	- build.hxml